Teaching Machine Learning Fundamentals with LEGO Robotics: Results

 Participants reported high motivation for further engagement with AI and machine learning.
 As shown in \Cref{tab:motivation_ai}, the desire to continue exploring machine learning after the course (E1) received a mean score of 3.92, while participants rated the usefulness of skills learned for future studies or careers (E2) at 3.69.

-In addition, the course appeared to increase participants’ interest in pursuing a career in AI.
+In addition, a higher number of participants expressed interest in pursuing a career in AI.
 As shown in \Cref{fig:career_interest_change}, the number of participants expressing interest in an AI/machine learning/robotics career rose from 5 pre-course to 8 post-course.
 Similarly, participants’ thematic interests shifted: in the post-survey, all participants indicated an interest in technology and science, compared to 11 out of 14 in the pre-survey.